9 Political Science Research Opportunities for High School Students

 Cost/Stipend: No cost; unpaid.

-Application Deadline: To be announced; The application will reopen in April.
+Application Deadline: To be announced; the application will reopen in April.

-Program Dates: June 1 - August 1 (Tentative).
+Program Dates: June 1 - August 1.

 Acceptance Rate: Low, only 20-30 students selected per term.

+The USC Center for the Political Future offers high school students an internship in politics, policy-making, and public service.
+The High School Summer Internship Program mirrors collegiate-level internships, providing exposure to political research and nonprofit work.
 You will critically analyze the Center’s ‘Climate Forward Conference,’ reviewing recordings and completing assignments throughout the summer.
 The program culminates in a comprehensive summary and analysis.
-This internship offers a deep dive into political research and public service dynamics, providing valuable experience for aspiring students.
+This internship offers a deep dive into political research and public service dynamics, providing valuable experience.
 Detailed responsibilities and application information are available on the program's website.

 Location: New York City